Coastal Skipper Practical Course

 Please bear in mind that all these subjects are taught from a skippers point of view.

 You need some skippering experience before attempting this course.
-The recommended sea time prior to the course is at least 15 days at sea and 300 miles.
+The recommended minimum sea time prior to the course is at least 15 days at sea and 300 miles.
 Its full on so expect to work in the evening too.